triton-inference-server/server/README.rst

   single inference request to an ensemble will trigger the execution of the entire pipeline.

 * Multi-GPU support.
-Triton Server can distribute inferencing across all system GPUs.
+Triton can distribute inferencing across all system GPUs.

-* Triton Server provides `multiple modes for model management
+* Triton provides `multiple modes for model management
   <https://docs.nvidia.com/deeplearning/triton-inference-server/master-user-guide/docs/model_management.html>`_.
 These
   model management modes allow for both implicit and explicit loading and unloading of models without requiring a server restart.